mynah22/Homelab-Guides/firstPFSense.md

 3. In the PFSense page on the ESXI web management, click a network adapter to expand it's view
 4. You can see the MAC address of the network adapter.
 Look for the interface in the PFSense window with the matching MAC address
     ![screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs28_2.jpg)

 [The Understanding Port Assignment instructions](firstConfig.md#understanding-port-assignments) left you with a map of the following information for the 7 NICs we are managing with PFSense:
 1. physical port label
 1. NIC name
 1. ESXI port group / vSwitch name

 You should have recorded the information above for all NICs.
 To that information, add the interface name as PFSense sees it.
-For example, I had the following for one of my ports:
+Do this for all NICs (WAN, LAN, LAN2-LAN6)([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs28_3.jpg)) For example, I had the following for one of my ports:
 - Port label: 'a'
 - NIC name: vmnic5
 - ESXI port group / vSwitch name: LAN6